KevinMenden/variational-autoencoder/README.md

 Currently the model is in testing phase and runs only on the MNIST dataset.
 In the future, the model will be expanded and optimized for larger and more complicated images.

-The current numbers were created after ~ 18,000 training steps:
+The following numbers were created after ~ 18,000 training steps:

 ![numbers](misc/combined_numbers.png)